Aexir/Socket-Pan-Game/README.md

 # Socket-Pan-Game
-Simple multiplayer card game using sockets and pygame
+Multiplayer card game using sockets and pygame